 Beets are native to Mediterranean and some European regions.
-Both the root and the greens are high in vitamins and nutrients, and are delicious prepared a number of ways.
+Both the root and the greens are high in vitamins and nutrients and are delicious when prepared a number of ways.
 Bigger, sweeter roots come from plants that are grown in highly fertile ground.
 Beet plant fertilizer should contain macro-nutrients, especially potassium, and micro-nutrients such as boron.

 Beet Plant Fertilizer

 Feeding beet plants is almost as important as soil tilth and water.
 Prepared beds should have organic matter worked into the soil to increase porosity and add nutrients, but beets are heavy feeders and will need supplemental nutrients during their growing period.
-The right combination of nutrients is important to knowing how to fertilize beets.
-The right kinds of nutrients mean bigger roots with sweeter flavor.
+The right combination of nutrients is important for knowing how to fertilize beets.
+The right kinds of nutrients mean bigger roots with a sweeter flavor.

 - Nitrogen drives the formation of leaves and is part of photosynthesis.

 - Potassium enhances fruit development and increases resistance to disease.